DVSA Roadside Vehicle Checks For Commercial Vehicles

 Will all commercial vehicles be pulled over?

-These checks are aimed at businesses who are known to be non-compliant.
+These checks are aimed at businesses that are known to be non-compliant.
 Businesses that have passed checks before, or are part of the DVSA earned recognition scheme, are much less likely to be pulled over for a check.

 Where does the money go from roadside fines?

-According to the DVSA, all fines go straight to the government and used to fund vital public services.
+According to the DVSA, all fines go straight to the government and are used to fund vital public services.
 The fines are also used to fund the DVSA’s operations.

 Why bother with these checks if most accidents are down to human error?